yan-soon/tp/docs/DeveloperGuide.md

 Given below is how an edit operation behaves at each step of its execution.

-Step 1.
-The user types in a command string corresponding to an edit operation.
+1. The user types in a command string corresponding to an edit operation.

-Step 2.
-This calls the `execute` method of the `LogicManager` class.
+2. This calls the `execute` method of the `LogicManager` class.
 The user input is passed in as a string.

-Step 3. `Logic.execute()` then calls the `parseCommand`  method of the `gradPadParser` class to parse the string input.
+3. `Logic.execute()` then calls the `parseCommand`  method of the `gradPadParser` class to parse the string input.

-Step 4. `gradPadParser.parseCommand()` sees that this is an edit command, and so uses the `EditCommandParser` class to create a corresponding `EditCommand`.
+4. `gradPadParser.parseCommand()` sees that this is an edit command, and so uses the `EditCommandParser` class to create a corresponding `EditCommand`.

-Step 5.
-In `EditCommandParser`, the string input is first split into tokens, i.e. new module code, new tags, etc.
+5. In `EditCommandParser`, the string input is first split into tokens, i.e. new module code, new tags, etc.

-Step 6.
-Then, in the same method call, an `EditModuleDescriptor` object is created from these tokens.
+6. Then, in the same method call, an `EditModuleDescriptor` object is created from these tokens.
 It now stores the new values that we want to update the target module with.

-Step 7.
-An `EditCommand` is then created with this populated `EditModuleDescriptor`, and is passed back to the `LogicManager` in step 2.
+7. An `EditCommand` is then created with this populated `EditModuleDescriptor`, and is passed back to the `LogicManager` in step 2.

-Step 8. `LogicManager` executes the newly created `EditCommand`.
+8. `LogicManager` executes the newly created `EditCommand`.

-Step 9.
-The target module to be edited is retrieved.
+9. The target module to be edited is retrieved.
 A copy of it is made and using the populated `EditModuleDescriptor`, the fields that are to be updated are replaced with their new values.

-Step 10.
-The `Model` is then updated by replacing the target module with its new updated copy.
+10. The `Model` is then updated by replacing the target module with its new updated copy.

 The following sequence diagram shows how the edit command is executed.